developersarm/Conversations/README.md

 Every participant has to announce their OpenPGP key (see answer above).
 If you would like to send encrypted messages to a conference you have to make sure that you have every participant's public key in your OpenKeychain.
-Right now there is no check in Conversations to ensure that.
+Right now there is no check in Paigaam to ensure that.
 You have to take care of that yourself.
 Go to the conference details and touch every key id (The hexadecimal number below a contact).
 This will send you to OpenKeychain which will assist you on adding the key.
 This works best in very small conferences with contacts you are already using OpenPGP with.
 This feature is regarded experimental.
-Conversations is the only client that uses XEP-0027 with conferences.
+Paigaam is the only client that uses XEP-0027 with conferences.
 (The XEP neither specifically allows nor disallows this.)

-#### Why is Conversations not end-to-end encrypted by default
+#### Why is Paigaam not end-to-end encrypted by default
 We briefly had OMEMO as the default E2EE but it turned out to be a usability nightmare and thus we reverted that.
 You can find more information in [the commit message](https://github.com/siacs/Conversations/commit/035d0c79572d5981c53d1bff7f30b484c6542f17) of that change.

-Quick reminder that Conversations **always** uses TLS to connect to your server.
+Quick reminder that Paigaam **always** uses TLS to connect to your server.
 It won‘t even connect to a server without TLS.

 #### What is Blind Trust Before Verification / why are messages marked with a red lock?